-If a member is covered by the Benefit Program DROP and is eligible for retirement, they have the option to elect a specified DROP period in which they will cease to accrue any additional retirement benefits, but remain employed by the participating municipality or court.
-The member must elect a DROP end date at least six months after the beginning date, but no more than sixty months after the beginning date, in one-month increments.
+If a participant is covered by the Benefit Program DROP and is eligible for retirement, they have the option to elect a specified DROP period in which they will cease to accrue any additional retirement benefits, but remain employed by the participating municipality or court.
+The member must elect a DROP end date at least six months after the beginning date, but no more than 60 months after the beginning date, in 1-month increments.

-Upon the member's election of DROP and the receipt of an application to enroll in DROP, MERS will calculate the member's service retirement and benefit payment as of the beginning date.
-The System shall also calculate any age differential between the member and the member's beneficiary as of the calendar year of the DROP exit date in accordance with Treasury Regulation § 1.401(a)(9)-6.
-Upon the beginning date of the DROP period, the member shall be responsible to continue employee contributions, if any.
+Upon the participant's election of DROP and the receipt of an application to enroll in DROP, MERS will calculate the participant's service retirement and benefit payment as of the beginning date.
+The System shall also calculate any age differential between the participant and the participant's beneficiary as of the calendar year of the DROP exit date in accordance with Treasury Regulation § 1.401(a)(9)-6.
+Upon the beginning date of the DROP period, the participant shall be responsible to continue paying participant contributions, if any.

-On the next available benefit payment date after processing is complete, and monthly thereafter, an amount equal to 100% of the monthly service retirement benefit payment the member would have received if he or she had retired as of the DROP beginning date will be credited to a notional account for the benefit of the member.
-Funds in the DROP account are credited with interest in the amount of 3% annually, or prorated in the event of a DROP period that is less than twelve months.
+On the next available benefit payment date after processing is complete, and monthly thereafter, an amount equal to 100% of the monthly service retirement benefit payment the participant would have received if he or she had retired as of the DROP beginning date will be credited to a notional account for the benefit of the participant.
+Funds in the DROP account are credited with interest in the amount of 3% annually, or prorated in the event of a DROP period that is less than 12 months.

-Upon the end date, the member shall receive a lump-sum distribution of the member's DROP account and on the first day of the calendar month following end date, the member will begin receiving monthly service retirement benefit payments.
+Upon the end date, the participant shall receive a lump-sum distribution of the participant's DROP account and on the first day of the calendar month following end date, the participant will begin receiving monthly service retirement benefit payments.